 Gymnastics, swimming, tennis and health related fitness as well as associated skills involved in motor coordination, mobility and endurance are on the programme for all students.

 Regular fixtures are arranged with schools across the region and our sports teachers and coaches have strong working relationships with local clubs, district and county coaches.
+We are also happy to consider Sailing, Golf and Equestrian training for advanced performers during fixture time.

 Music is embedded in the Clavis programme and plays an important part in building confidence.
 The Clavis exhibition is an additional opportunity for pupils to compose a piece of original music and perform in front of an audience.
 Pupils study a variety of musical styles and influences including classical, rock and jazz.
 Music is offered as an option at IGCSE for pupils with the relevant qualifications and enthusiasm.